dxter2000/yoRadio_PCB/README.md

 ##### THT capacitors:

-C5 = 220uF/35V, optional with MP1584 converter, mounded on the bottom side, on the side
+C5 = 220uF/35V, size Ø8x16mm, optional with MP1584 converter, mounded on the bottom side, on the side

-C16 = 470uF/16V, optional 5V buffer capacitor, mounded on the bottom side, on the side
+C16 = 470uF/16V, size Ø8x16mm, optional 5V buffer capacitor, mounded on the bottom side, on the side

-C18 = 470uF/16V, optional 5V buffer capacitor, mounded on the top side, when no MP1584 converter board is used
+C18 = 470uF/16V, size Ø8x16mm, optional 5V buffer capacitor, mounded on the top side, when no MP1584 converter board is used

+##### Pin headers & connectors:

+Use only what you need.

+DC - Input 9 - 24V

+JP1 - Encoder1 connector

+JP2 - Encoder2 connector

+JP3, JP6 - I2C connector, used for I2C display or RTC module

+JP4 - Jumper to connect 5V from MP1584 to the circuit, connect jumper only afther adjust MP1584 module

+JP5 - future features

+JP7 - 5V input or output

+JP8 - SD card reader on SPI3 (VSPI)

+JP9 - IR Receiver

+JP10, JP11 - Audio connector for potentiometer and audio line out connectors, connect on one of them pins 1-2 and pins 3-4 to route audio to amplifier module

+JP12 - future features

+JP13 - SPI2 (VSPI) for SDcard

+JP14 LCD connector for simple LCD1602 display or other SPI LCD, with selectable supply 3.3-5V.
+WARNING: Pins are not in order for SPI displays, use custom wiring

+JP15, JP16 Speakers output

+JP17 - LCD ST7789_76 connector, it has reversed + with - and backlight is reversed with T1

+##### Solder boards:

+Put female headers on ESP32-S3 DevKit board too keep them straight and solder them to PCB.
+It is recommended to use pin header pair, so tha the ESP32-S3 module can be removable.

+Check solder jumpers on PCM5102A board as shown in the pictures, then solder wit the pinheads on the PCB

+If want to use onboard amplifier, solder the PAM 8403 amplifier module

+If want to use 9-24V DC supply input, on the MP1584 DC-DC converter adjust the output to 5V.
+I higly recommend NOT to set from the tiny trimmer, because it could drift away easily.
+The best method is to desolder the trimmer and put a 38kΩ resistor there.
+I made this value from 3 SMD 1206 resistor of 47k + 250k + 1Mega paralell (one on top of the another).
+Check the output voltage.
+Solder it on PCB, If output voltage is 5V +/-0.5V you can connect JP4.

+##### Load the software and enjoy the Radio!